biocore/qiime/doc/scripts/process_qseq.rst

 		The lane numbers to consider, comma-separated [defaut: 1,2,3,4,5,6,7,8] -b, `-`-bases
-		The number of bases to include (useful for slicing a barcode) [defaut: all]
+		The number of bases to include (useful for slicing a barcode) [defaut: all] `-`-ignore_pass_filter
+		Ignore the illumina pass filter [default:False; reads with 0 in pass  filter field are discarded]

 **Output:**